• Skip to primary navigation

 If there’s something specific you’re looking for, look on the sidebar at the Search and Categories sections.
 If you can’t find it there, click on the Contact page and send me a note – I’ll point you in the right direction!

 And there is so much to come.
-I update this blog with posts about life on the road and tips for survival, inspirational tidbits, week-in-the-life guest spots, and financial case studies to show how fellow world travelers make money along the way.
+I update this website with posts about life on the road and tips for survival, inspirational tidbits, planning tools, week-in-the-life guest spots, and financial case studies to show how fellow world travelers make money along the way.

 My in-depth Travel Lifestyle Guides will give you just about every logistical piece of advice and information you could possibly need, all based on years of experience.